 - Small salon

 Almost immediately you begin to understand the work ethic and sense of responsibility that guided Franz Joseph throughout his life.
-And if you paid attention in the Sisi Museum, you’re struck by the contrast to his wife, who you might feel fought for exactly the opposite.
+And, if you paid attention in the preceding Sisi Museum, you’re struck by the contrast to his wife, who you might feel fought for exactly the opposite.

-The Emperor was not the most progressive of monarchs, but two qualities shine through in the functional bed, the spartan dressing table, the early starts (he was up at 3.30) and large portraits of Sisi that look down on his work space: a hard worker and a man in love.
+Nobody would describe the Emperor as the most progressive of monarchs, but two qualities shine through in the (relatively) functional bed, the (relatively) spartan dressing table, the early starts (he was up at 3.30am) and large portraits of Sisi that look down on his work space: a hard worker and a man in love.

 Elisabeth’s apartments

-(Empress Elisabeth (“Sisi”).
+(Empress Elisabeth, known as Sisi.
 Image courtesy of the Rijksmuseum)

 And then there’s Sisi.